 - Pre-Requisites of using Adeptia Suite

-- Starting Adeptia Suite Kernel and Web Runner
+- Starting Kernel and Web Runner on Windows

+- Starting Kernel and WebRunner on Linux

 - Login into Adeptia Suite

 - Change Password

-PRE-REQUISITES OF USING ADEPTIA SUITE
+PRE-REQUISITES FOR USING ADEPTIA SUITE

-Software requirements for client machine, which you will use to access Adeptia Suite, are outlined as:
+Software requirements for client machine, which you will use to access Adeptia Suite are:

-- Java Runtime Environment (JRE) 1.6 - Internet Explorer 6 or 7 (Java enabled) browser installed on the PC.
+- Java Runtime Environment (JRE) 1.6 - Internet Explorer 8 (Java enabled) browser installed on the PC.

-Internet Explorer 6 and 7 are the only certified web browser for Adeptia Suite.
+Internet Explorer 8 is the certified web browser for Adeptia Suite.

-Acrobat Reader to view PDF files generated by Process Modeler, Process Designer and Data Mapper.
+• Acrobat Reader to view PDF files generated by Process Modeler, Process Designer and Data Mapper.